alarm-redist/fifty-states/analyses/MA_cd_2010/doc_MA_cd_2010.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.05%.
 We use a pseudo-county constraint to help preserve county and municipality boundaries.
+These counties are Dukes, Middlesex, and Worcester--these three counties have populations larger than 60% of the target population for districts.
+To preserve municipality splits, each municipality is its own pseudocounty.

 ## Data Sources
 Data for Massachusetts comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).